Indian films are keeping KL’s oldest cinema open, but for how much longer?

 For close to a century, going to the cinema has been a favourite Malaysian pastime.
 But back in the day, watching a film in the Coliseum Theatre in Jalan Tuanku Abdul Rahman was a special affair.
-The Coliseum experience warranted a trip to Downtown KL, and it was the first to premier many a Tamil/Hindi film, which even in the early days of the theatre, were all the rage.
+The Coliseum experience warranted a trip downtown, and it was the first to premier many a Tamil/Hindi film, which even in the early days of the theatre, were all the rage.

 Last Man Standing

 The cinema was constructed in 1920 by Chua Cheng Bok.
 Built in the style of Art Deco, the theatre boasted 900 seats and featured a balcony.
 Right next door, the Coliseum Cafe and Hotel − notorious hangout of author, William Somerset Maugham, during his stay in British Malaya − presided.